A film by Penelope Maunsell and Kenny Dalsheimer

 What happens when a visionary French artist meets the creative spirit of a former Tobacco Road town in the midst of downtown revitalization?
 A singular grassroots arts project emerges that confounds expectations and takes the city of Durham, North Carolina by storm as buildings from a past incarnation of the city are transformed into temporary canvases for dramatic public art.

-Bending Space: Georges Rousse and the Durham Project captures the genius of French photographer and installation artist Georges Rousse and follows the artist and two hundred volunteers during a September 2006 public art residency in Durham.
-The film includes interviews with Rousse, project coordinators and volunteers, and people on the street as they visit the installations.
+Bending Space: Georges Rousse and the Durham Project captures the genius of French photographer and installation artist Georges Rousse and follows the artist and hundreds of volunteers during a 2006 public art residency in Durham, NC.
+The film includes interviews with Rousse, project volunteers, and people on the street.

 Camera/Producer – Kenny Dalsheimer